gaikwadsanjeevv/DSA/TUF_DSA.md

 ## @ https://takeuforward.org/ Notes for DSA, Theory and Problems for Leetcode
-## ⓒ TakeUForward : Raj Vikramaditya Sir
+## ⓒ TakeUForward : Raj Vikramaditya

 ### Basics C++
 #### Basic Skeleton of Programme